History & heritage

 Rather than an isolated destination hotel, Grand Hotel Kempinski Riga is best understood as a contextual address: a house that makes sense through its immediate surroundings, the history of its brand and the way it interprets international hospitality within a Baltic capital.
 For travellers wishing to understand Riga without giving up the comfort of a major five-star property, it offers a coherent, elegant and highly legible entry point into the city.

-The hotel
+The Establishment

-In practical terms, the hotel is especially well suited to travellers who want to experience Riga from a central base without sacrificing inner calm or service quality.
-This combination of location, measured design and thoughtful functionality makes Grand Hotel Kempinski Riga a coherent urban address, one where you feel both in the city and sheltered from it.
+In practice, the establishment is ideal for those who wish to experience Riga from a central anchor point, without sacrificing inner peace or quality of service.
+This combination of location, measured design, and well-thought-out functionality makes it a coherent urban address.

 Dining